bigdenergy/OpenAI-Strapi-Plugin/README.md

-# OpenAI-Strapi-Plugin
-An OpenAI plugin to generate your Strapi content.
+# Strapi plugin for OpenAI integration